- Cancer information for Aboriginal & Torres Strait Islander people

 Carer services and resources

 Aboriginal Cancer Journeys is a book of stories from Aboriginal people and carers about living with a cancer diagnosis.
-You can download it by clicking here.
-(PDF 550Kb) Click here to see more stories from Aboriginal people living with cancer.
+Read more stories from Aboriginal people living with cancer. to see more stories from Aboriginal people living with cancer.

 Represents Australia’s carers and can help with referrals, counselling and support.
 Carers Associations are available in each state and territory and run support groups for carers.
 Call 1800 242 636 or visit carersaustralia.com.au Looking After Ourselves is a training resource for people who want to work with Aboriginal carers to help maintain their health and wellbeing.
 This kit includes a DVD that covers how Aboriginal carers can take breaks and look after their own wellbeing.
 Call 1800 242 636 or visit carersaustralia.com.au to find out more.